 01 – His Ashes Are On Display In Golder’s Green Crematorium

-As per his wishes, Stoker was cremated, and his ashes were placed on display in Golder’s Green Crematorium in North London.
+As per his wishes, Stoker was cremated.
+His ashes were placed on display in Golder’s Green Crematorium in North London.
 As an interesting aside his son’s ashes were also placed on display in the same urn, following his death in 1961.
 For some reason, his wife Florence’s ashes did not make it into the family urn though.
 Hers were instead scattered in the Garden of Rest when she died later.

 Bram Stoker’s Writing Career